webpack/webpack-dev-server/CONTRIBUTING.md

 The pull request is now ready to be tested.

+## Contributor License Agreement

+When submitting your contribution, a CLA (Contributor License Agreement) bot will come by to verify that you signed the [CLA](https://cla.js.foundation/webpack/webpack-dev-server).
+If it is your first time, it will link you to the right place to sign it.
+However, if you have committed your contributions using an email that is not the same as your email used on GitHub, the CLA bot can't accept your contribution.

+Run `git config user.email` to see your Git email, and verify it with [your GitHub email](https://github.com/settings/emails).

 ---

 _Many thanks to [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/CONTRIBUTING.md) for the inspiration with this contributing guide_